DeepakCLal/Document_Classification/README.md

 This package contains the  source code and binaries for model described in:

-The directory contents of this distribution are as follows:
+The directory contents of this repository are as follows:

 * Document_classification.py        - python 3
 * README          		          - This documentation